About

 - ongoingReviewer, International Conference on Automated Planning and Scheduling (ICAPS).

-- ongoingReviewer, Mathematical Structures in Computer Science
+- ongoingReviewer, Mathematical Structures in Computer Science (MSCS).

 In the Media